Mango Pineapple Smoothie

 Top tips

 • Use frozen fruit for the best texture.
-You can find frozen pineapple and mango at most grocery stores now, I usually get mine at Aldi or Trader Joe’s.
+These can be found at most grocery stores (I usually grab mine from Aldi or Trader Joe’s).

-• Be sure to use a protein powder you really enjoy for the best tasting smoothie.
+• Use a protein powder you really love the flavor of.
 For this recipe, I used Octonuts Vanilla Almond Protein.

-• Serve as a smoothie or as a smoothie bowl with your favorite toppings.
+• Serve as a smoothie or turn it into a smoothie bowl with your favorite toppings.

 Nutrition Information